circus-tent/circus/docs/source/configuration.rst

         will receive the **stderr** stream of all processes in its :func:`__call__` method.

-        Circus provides four classes you can use without prefix:
+        Circus provides some stream classes you can use without prefix:

         - :class:`FileStream`: writes in a file
         - :class:`QueueStream`: write in a memory Queue